-Supports State Provide Quality Customer Service.
+Supports State ovide Quality Customer Service.
 Enhance Public Confidence.
 Deliver Critical Infrastructure Improvements.
-Operate Outcome Goals s a Safe and Efficient Infrastructure System.
-Program Activity Program and Proje Program and Project Delivery Objective Input Output Outcome Efficiency Quality Objective 3.4.1: To administer the State's share of Prorated Return on State's State's maritim e infrastructure construction Quarterly investment for development activities to ensure that expenditures economic each dollar of Louisiana maintains its top position in benefits State investment maritime commerce as measured by generated from (i.e. Benefits the total foreign and domestic cargo the project compared to tonnage, by investing in port and State's cost) harbor infrastructure that will return to the state at least five times the state's investment i n benefits.
+Operate Outcome Goals a Safe and Efficient Infrastructure System.
+Program Activity Program and Project Delivery Objective Input Output Outcome Efficiency Quality Objective 3.4.1: To administer the State's share of Economic Return on State's State's maritim e infrastructure construction benefits investment for development activities to ensure that expenditures generated from each dollar of Louisiana maintains its top position in the project State investment maritime commerce as measured by (i.e. Benefits the total foreign and domestic cargo compared to tonnage, by investing in port and State's cost) harbor infrastructure that will return to the state at least five times the state's investment i n benefits.